uktrade/terraform-platform-modules/README.md

 For production: `internal.<application_name>.prod.uktrade.digital`

-Additional domains (cdn_domains_list) are the domain names that will be configured in CloudFront.
+Additional domains (`cdn_domains_list`) are the domain names that will be configured in CloudFront.
+In the map the key is the fully qualified domain name and the value is the application's base domain (the application's Route 53 zone).

+If there are multiple web services on the application, you can add the additional domain to your certificate by adding the prefix name (eg. `internal.static`) to the variable `additional_address_list` see extension.yml example below.  `Note: this is just the prefix, no need to add env.uktrade.digital`

+`cdn_domains_list` and `additional_address_list` are optional.

 ### Route 53 record creation

-The R53 domains for non production and production are stored in different AWS accounts.
+The R53 domains for non-production and production are stored in different AWS accounts.
 The last half of the Terraform code needs to be able to run in the correct AWS account.
-This where the environment check is used and the appropriate provider is defined.
+This is determined by the provider passed in from the `<application>-deploy` `aws-domain` alias.

 example `extensions.yml` config.